-While there are a multitude of report types, let’s categorize them at the highest level.
-On one end of the spectrum, there are the analyst POV reports that are based off industry analyst expertise and in-depth research.
+While there are a multitude of marketing automation vendor report types, let’s categorize them at the highest level.
+On one end of the spectrum, there are the analyst reports that are based on industry expertise and in-depth research.
 On the other end, we have crowd-sourced reports in which rankings are driven by the quality and quantity of user reviews.
 Somewhere in the middle of these two extremes, you’ll find reports that provide a balanced weight of both analyst expertise and user experiences.

 Cons: In most cases, these reports are accessible through the host research group, like Gartner, Forrester, or SiriusDecisions, and not readily available to the general public.
 Vendors must purchase the licensing rights (and it’s not cheap, folks), in which you can download the report through one of them.
 It’s important to note these analyst POV reports can have varying grading and eligibility scales, even between the same annual reports, so read the criteria and evaluation processes carefully to understand the full context.

 Insight Takeaways: This is the heart of where you’ll find objective expert rankings based on product functionality, innovative strategy, and vision execution.
-The report results are based off extensive research among all the top vendors, and they are designed to help businesses figure out which one is best suited for their unique marketing needs.
+The report results are based on extensive research among all the top marketing automation vendors, and they are designed to help businesses figure out which one is best suited for their unique marketing needs.

-Pros: As a potential user of this product, it’s extremely helpful to seek out feedback from other users–our peers share the good, bad, and everything in between about their experiences with vendors.
+Pros: As a potential user of a product, it’s extremely helpful to seek out feedback from current users–our peers–to share the good, bad, and everything in between about their experiences with vendors.
 Common patterns among recent reviews are golden nuggets of insight, like whether the software is advanced enough to grow with a company’s marketing maturity, or how user-friendly its email marketing capabilities are, or the usefulness of the onboarding support.

 Cons: Have you ever looked up your favorite restaurant on Yelp, noticed a few one-star reviews, and wondered how they could come to such contrasting conclusions?
 A single review (good or bad) shouldn’t dictate your software-buying decision, just like with any other product.
 Remember: User opinions will have varying levels of actual marketing automation understanding–that is to say, just because someone writes a review does not make them an expert in the field.